 From January to April Chris Thorpe-Tracey was the America Ground Artist-in-Residence.
 During this time Chris researched the period from the end of the Napoleonic Wars up to the clearance of what was once a thriving but illegal settlement in Hastings town centre, making it into a derelict land.
 Drawing from the stories he found Chris created ten powerful songs.
 The songs open up lives and incidents completely unknown to many in the town.
 They are available on the Smart Heritage Map as music and lyrics with the composer’s commentary, contextualizing the material in historic accounts.
 Visit the Derelict Chorale page for more information.

 Rock On, Rock Fair

-Since April Rosanna Lowe, writer and collector of stories, and archivist and writer, Julie Gidlow, have been working on what they describe as a ‘Motley Musical of Raggle-Taggle Folkery with Curious Characters, Rollicking Rides and Heart-breaking, Soul-shaking Songs’.
+Since April 2020 Rosanna Lowe, writer and collector of stories, and archivist and writer, Julie Gidlow, have been working on what they describe as a ‘Motley Musical of Raggle-Taggle Folkery with Curious Characters, Rollicking Rides and Heart-breaking, Soul-shaking Songs’.
 The focus of the work is the historic Rock Fairs that took place in or close to the Trinity Triangle in Hastings over centuries, and how fairs are represented in Sussex folklore and folksong.
-Some of the research and development process will be conducted online as Salons or workshops, with the ultimate aim to create a work that can be performed by community participants in the town centre.
+Some of the research and development process was conducted online as Salons or workshops, with the ultimate aim to create a work that can be performed by community participants in the town centre.